bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/tutorialsSH3d.md

 $$-(I+\Delta)^2 u+l\cdot u +\nu u^2-u^3 = 0\tag{E}$$

 with Neumann boundary conditions.
 We use a Sparse Matrix to express the operator $L_1\equiv(I+\Delta)^2$.
-However, compared to the 2d case (see [2d Swift-Hohenberg equation: snaking, Finite Differences](@ref)), we cannot use directly `\` to solve linear systems because the LU décomposition is a bit slow, it uses a lot of memory.
+However, compared to the 2d case (see [2d Swift-Hohenberg equation: snaking](@ref sh2dfd)), we cannot use directly `\` to solve linear systems because the LU décomposition is a bit slow, it uses a lot of memory.

 We start by defining the associated functional to encode (E).